 - Choose the source of the update, and then update.

-This is the last resort if nothing else works.
+It is the last resort if nothing else works.
 Resetting the console will completely restore your console to its factory settings.
-However, you will lose all the saved games, settings, etc. If any of your game progress has not been synced back to the cloud, it will be lost.
+However, you will lose all the saved games, settings, etc. It will be lost if any of your game progress has not been synced back to the cloud.

-- Bring up the Xbox Startup Troubleshooter which I have explained at the start.
+- Bring up the Xbox Startup Troubleshooter, which I explained at the start.

 - Select Remove Everything.